-- 58. The Council always complies with its legal responsibilities to provide statutory Maternity Leave and Pay to qualifying employees; there are similar statutory obligations regarding those wanting to take Shared Parental Leave and adoptive parents. - 59.
-The Council also obeys the law relating to Paternity Leave, Parental Leave and Time Off for Dependents. - 60.
+55. The Council always complies with its legal responsibilities to provide statutory Maternity Leave and Pay to qualifying employees; there are similar statutory obligations regarding those wanting to take Shared Parental Leave and for adoptive parents.
+It will also pay eligible employees and workers statutory Parental Bereavement Pay as appropriate.

+- 56. The Council also obeys the law relating to Paternity Leave, Parental Leave Parental Bereavement Leave and Time Off for Dependents. - 57.
 These legal obligations are shown in detail on websites such as www.acas.org.uk.
-In addition to meeting these statutory obligations the Council pays an additional 12 weeks' half-pay to new mothers and adoptive parents under the nationally negotiated terms and conditions for local government. - 61 The Council has summarised its support arrangements for carers in a Guide for Carers and this mirrors statutory arrangements.
+In addition to meeting these statutory obligations the Council pays an additional 12 weeks' half-pay to new mothers and adoptive parents under the nationally negotiated terms and conditions for local government. - 58.
+The Council has summarised its support arrangements for carers in a Guide for Carers and this mirrors statutory arrangements.